-SHEEP There were 8479 sheep holdings with a total of 271 638 ewes and rams (see Figure 5 for the geographical distribution).
-Sheep holdings in Sweden are usually small-scale enterprises, with an average herd size of 32 adult sheep in 2021.
-During the last ten years there has been a slight decrease in number of sheep and holdings, see Figure 2.
-During 2021, approximately 277 070 sheep were slaughtered, of which 195 970 were lambs.
-GOATS According to the farm registers there are approximately 15 800 goats (December 2021) in Sweden.
-In the Central Register of holdings there are about 5200 holdings registered for keeping goats, but only 2700 of them reported that they keep at least 1 goat.
+SHEEP There were 8282 sheep holdings with a total of 264 453 ewes and rams (see Figure 4 for the geographical distribution).
+Sheep holdings in Sweden are usually small-scale enterprises, with an average herd size of 32 adult sheep in 2022.
+During the last ten years there has been a slight decrease in number of sheep and holdings, see Figure 1.
+During 2022, approximately 226 910 sheep were slaughtered, of which 191 980 were lambs.

+Figure 1: Number of Swedish livestock 1998-2022.
+Number of chickens are shown on the right axis and include number of hens, laying chicks and broiler chicks.
+GOATS According to yearly reports by animal owners with registered farms there are approximately 15 900 goats in Sweden (in December 2022).
+In the Central Register of holdings there are about 5200 holdings registered for keeping goats, but only 2800 holdings reported that they keep at least 1 goat.
 The last census was carried out in 2018.
 A questionnaire was distributed in June 2018 to a random sample of 816 goat holdings.
 All goat holdings were eligible to be included in the sample, regardless of size.
 This is not the case for other livestock study populations, which are instead based on thresholds in the farm register.
 Based on results from the questionnaire, the total number of goat farmers was 2400, and the total number of goats was estimated to approximately 20 000.
 The results from the census show an increase compared to 2003, when the previous census was carried out.
 In 2018, most of the holdings (70%) had fewer than ten goats.
 More than half of the goats (60%) were kept as part of business activities.
 About 10% of the farmers milked their goats and the amount of produced milk was estimated to 1 471 000 kg in 2018.
+POULTRY To provide animals for the broiler industry, grandparent stock and parents (Ross and other hybrids) are brought into Sweden.
+For the egg industry, parent stock is brought into the country.
+These animals are the top of the commercial breeding pyramid in Sweden.